 Regular Slowdowns

 Do your Internet speeds slow down every time your neighbor returns home from work?
-Then he or she might be using your WiFi.
+Then he or she might be using your WiFi, interference from their network could also be a factor.
 To verify that your suspicion is true, change your WiFi password and do a speed test to see whether your Internet speeds have improved.
 If they suddenly get worse after a few hours or days, your neighbor might be pretty good when it comes to WiFi hacking.

 If you don’t depend on fast Internet access and are a generous person by nature, you might be wondering, “Why should I care who’s on my WiFi in the first place?”
 The answer to this question has everything to do with security and privacy.